PanJiaChen/vue-element-admin-site/docs/guide/essentials/router-and-nav.md

 ## Router

-There are two types of routes here , `constantRouterMap` and `asyncRouterMap`.
+There are two types of routes here , `constantRoutes` and `asyncRoutes`.

-**constantRouterMap:** represents routes that do not require dynamic access, such as login page, 404, general page, and so on.
+**constantRoutes:** represents routes that do not require dynamic access, such as login page, 404, general page, and so on.

-**asyncRouterMap:** represents pages that require dynamic judgment permissions and are dynamically added through `addRouters`.
+**asyncRoutes:** represents pages that require dynamic judgment permissions and are dynamically added through `addRouters`.
 The details will be introduced on the [permission](permission.md).

 ::: tip
 All routing pages here use the `router lazy loading`, as described in [document](/guide/advanced/lazy-loading.md)